 If a service needs support to meet your child’s needs, please ask them to contact us to discuss our Inclusive Activity Award.

 Sessional Inclusion Workers support families of disabled children to access activities for everyone.
 They will attend the chosen activity with your child and upskill the group and staff at that activity.
-Offering short term support that aims to help the child to continue attending the group, after the support has finished.
+Sessional workers offer short term support that aims to help the child continue attending the group, after the support has finished.

 Accessing Sessional Inclusion Workers:

-Targeted short breaks are activities for specific groups of children.
+Targeted short breaks are activities are for children with specific needs.

 Specialist services are aimed at children with more complex needs that cannot be met by universal or targeted services.